 Help with Fees form

 All applications will require a fee being paid before the Court will issue an application :-

-£95 For any application relating to an existing order to enforce
+£95 for any application relating to an existing enforcement order

 Depending on income and capital an applicant may be eligible for a partial or full fee exemption.
 The Help with Fees form (EX160) can be completed and submitted with the application which will enable to Court to assess means and determine whether a reduction in part or in full can be granted.
 If a full exemption is given then the Court will simply issue the application(s).
 If further information is required the Court will contact the applicant and ask them to provide documents to support what they have said on the form.
 More guidance can be found in the accompanying guidance booklet (EX160A).